ayerajath/ayerajath.github.io/content/about/_index.md

 draft: false
 ---

-Name's **Rajath Aithal**.
+My name is **Rajath Aithal**.
 Based out of Bangalore.

 I'm currently working as a **Senior Software Engineer** at Playsimple Games.

-I love to work on a space with data.
-Data has a lot of answers to questions that we seek.
+I’ve adored programming/coding.
+I’m really interested in startups, SaaS, and Product.
+Attempting to learn more about finance and economics as well.

+Yes, I try to be a jack of all trades.

+Here's a panda, because I like them.
+And, the world needs a little more love & happiness.

+{{< img
+  src="panda.jpg"
+  alt="panda" >}}